hiimbex/building-your-first-github-app/README.md

 ## Fill in your environment variables

+Let's open up all our files in a text editor.
+You can use any editor you like.
 All the things necessary to run your GitHub App will live in a `.env` file, which is how nodejs handles environment variables.
 In your my-first-probot-app folder, you should see a file called `.env.example`.
 Let's go ahead and rename this file to `.env`.
 From there we need to add two important variables.

 1. Fill in the `APP_ID=` and set it to the App ID GitHub gave you.